Race nutrition and hydration advice

 Finding the balance in your daily carb needs requires an individual approach but here’s an example of what a heavy training day and light training day might look like.

 Protein is important for back-to-back training sessions

-Training for the Otway Odyssey and GOGG requires a high volume of training, and often this means long training rides and usually training on most days of the week.
+Training for the Otway Odyssey requires a high volume of training, and often this means long training rides and usually training on most days of the week.
 Without sufficient protein after a session, muscle repair and recovery (and therefore your training) can be compromised.